 List of Financial Goals for Those in Their 30s

-9. Get a Higher Paying Job or Switch Careers
+🎯 Get a Higher Paying Job or Switch Careers

 Feeling undervalued and underappreciated at your current company?
 Speak up and ask for a raise.
-Just make sure that you have a solid track record that will justify your demand.
+Just make sure that you have a solid track record to justify your demand.

-A good transition plan can let you slide into your new career with minimal adjustments.
-For instance, if you’re an accountant who wants to go full-on with your cookie business, start baking on a part-time basis and gauge the amount of time and money that the business requires.
+With a good transition plan, you can slide into your new career with minimal adjustments.
+For instance, if you’re an accountant who wants to go full-on with a cookie business, start baking on a part-time basis and gauge the amount of time and money the business requires.

 🎯 Reduce or Eliminate Debts

 One effective way of managing such liabilities is through debt consolidation.
 With this method, all your existing debts will be rolled into one payment so you’ll only have one due date to think about every month.

-11. Buy a Real Estate Property
+🎯 Buy Real Estate Property

 When you reach your 30s, you have more assets and a larger income than when you were starting out.
 You can now invest in assets with bigger price tags.
-Real estate is one of the best investments you can make since property most likely appreciates, especially if you have a long time horizon.
+Real estate is one of the best investments you can make since property most likely appreciates, especially if you have a long-time horizon.
 This is also a sensible investment if you’re planning to start a family.

 Also, there are multiple ways to make your money grow through real estate.
 You can rent it out long-term or lease it via booking sites, such as Airbnb.

 🎯 Plan for Marriage and a Family

 The 30s may be the peak of your career, so take advantage of the large amount of money that you’re earning.
 Start setting some cash aside for important milestones, such as starting a family.